koitawar/php-check-integer-value/README.md

 Util::isInteger($id); // return true
 ```
 # Note
-in this function use (int) casting. so, the length of integer value depend on system you are working 0n.
+This function use (int) casting. so, the length of integer value depend on system you are working 0n.
 result may not valid if variable larger than its limited.